Final Fantasy X: Music

 Final Fantasy X marks the first time regular series composer Nobuo Uematsu has had any assistance in composing the score for a game in the main series.
-His fellow composers for FFX were Masashi Hamauzu and Junya Nakano.
+His fellow composers for X were Masashi Hamauzu and Junya Nakano.
 They were chosen for the soundtrack based on their ability to create music that was different from Uematsu's style while still being able to work together.
 PlayOnline.com first revealed that the game's theme song was completed in November 2000.
 As Square still had not revealed who would sing the song, GameSpot personally asked Uematsu, who jokingly answered that it was going to be Rod Stewart.

 The game features three songs with vocalized elements, including the J-pop ballad "Suteki da ne", which translates to "Isn't it Wonderful?".
 The lyrics were written by Kazushige Nojima, and the music was written by Uematsu.
 The song is performed by Japanese folk singer Rikki, whom the music team contacted while searching for a singer whose music reflected an Okinawan atmosphere.
 "Suteki da ne" is also sung in Japanese in the English version of Final Fantasy X. Like "Eyes on Me" from VIII and "Melodies of Life" from IX, an orchestrated version of "Suteki da ne" is used as part of the ending theme.
 The other songs with lyrics are the heavy metal opening theme, "Otherworld", sung in English by Bill Muir; and "Hymn of the Fayth", a recurring piece sung using Japanese syllabary.